tardate/LittleArduinoProjects/README.md

 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

-## 63 Projects...
+## 64 Projects...
-Latest addition - [RFSwitchASK](./playground/RFSwitchASK), simple remote data communications using ASK protocol over 433Mhz transmitter/receiver set.
+Latest addition - [LevelIndicatorLM3915](./playground/LevelIndicatorLM3915), driving a 10-segment display with a single Arduino pin.

 | Project                                                      | Category                   | Description                               |
 |--------------------------------------------------------------|----------------------------|-------------------------------------------|